hmisonne/Canoo_SWOPS_test/README.md

 python3 -m venv venv
 ```

-To activate it on windows:
+To activate it
+On Windows:
 ```
 .\venv\Scripts\activate
 ```